xperimental/nextcloud-exporter/README.md

   -a, --addr string          Address to listen on for connections. (default ":9205")
       --auth-token string    Authentication token.
 Can replace username and password when using Nextcloud 22 or newer.
   -c, --config-file string   Path to YAML configuration file.
+      --info-skip-apps       Skip metrics for installed apps and app updates.
       --login                Use interactive login to create app password.
   -p, --password string      Password for connecting to Nextcloud.
   -s, --server string        URL to Nextcloud server.